salaboy/from-monolith-to-k8s/workshop.md

 For this example, there is a parent **Helm Chart** that contains the configuration for each of the services that compose the application.
 You can find each service that is going to be deployed inside the `requirements.yaml` file defined [inside the chart here](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/requirements.yaml).

-This can be extended to add more components if needed, like for example adding application infrastructure components such as Databases, Message Brokers, ElasticSearch, etc. (Example: ElasticSearchm, MongoDB and MySQL charts).
+This can be extended to add more components if needed, like for example adding application infrastructure components such as Databases, Message Brokers, ElasticSearch, etc. (Example: [ElasticSearch](https://github.com/elastic/helm-charts), [MongoDB](https://artifacthub.io/packages/helm/bitnami/mongodb) and [MySQL](https://artifacthub.io/packages/helm/bitnami/mysql), [Kafka](https://artifacthub.io/packages/helm/bitnami/kafka) charts).

 The configuration for all these services can be found in the [`value.yaml` file here](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml).
 This `values.yaml` file can be overriden as well as any of the settings from each specific service when installing the chart, allowing the chart to be flexible enough to be installed with different setups.